 Intelligence agencies have introverted thinking.
-They adapt to new threats and technologies, but their entrenched attitudes and methods are a danger to themselves, the public and to peace.
-Agencies look inwards to secrecy instead of out to the broader world, they struggle to avoid tunnel vision, they resist major organisational change, they allow machines to judge humans, and now there are threats from automated decision-making.
+They adapt to new threats and technologies, but their entrenched attitudes and methods can make them a danger to themselves, the public and to peace.
+Agencies look inwards to secrecy instead of out to the broader world, they struggle to avoid tunnel vision, they resist major organisational change, and the increasing use of AI to judge humans brings greater security but potentially prejudices the introversion.

-Introverted thinking within intelligence agencies is one of their top ethical challenges.
+Introverted thinking is one of the top 5 ethical challenges facing intelligence agencies.

 Agencies trust secrets above public information

 Intelligence researchers and analysts often ignore Open Source Intelligence.
 OSINT is the kind of information available to anyone, if they know where to look.
 Without OSINT, analysts can misjudge people and miss clues.
-(It also adds to the bubble mentality described in the next section.)
+(It also adds to tunnel vision – see below.)

 The arguments against OSINT:

-“OSINT can’t be trusted.”
-OSINT is not trusted because its province (origin) has not been assessed for reliability, and it’s slow to perform the checks.
+- “OSINT can’t be trusted.”
+OSINT is not trusted because its providence (origin) has not been assessed for reliability, and it’s slow to perform the checks.

-“Our opponents also have OSINT.”
+- “Our opponents also have OSINT.”
 Yes, and they may use it against you.
+See Paranoia – a 2-page story of work overload and OSINT.

 Disasters from tunnel vision – group think that feeds from introverted thinking